Contact our Psychiatry Department: 641.494.5170

 - Aches and pains

 - Suicidal thoughts

-Like other psychological disorders, the cause of depression is not specifically known, but is believed to be a combination of genetic, biological and environmental factors.
-Depression often occurs with other illnesses including anxiety disorders, substance abuse, heart disease, stroke and cancer.
+Like other psychological disorders, the cause of depression is not specifically known, but it is believed to be a combination of genetic, biological and environmental factors.
+Depression often occurs with other illnesses, including anxiety disorders, substance abuse, heart disease, stroke and cancer.

 Although depression can be a serious condition, it is highly treatable.
 It is important to talk to a doctor if you are experiencing symptoms to help prevent the condition from worsening.
 Treatment of depression typically includes medication and psychotherapy.
 Following effective treatment methods can help make depression a manageable and much less dangerous condition.

-To learn more about our Psychiatry Services, please call 641-494-5170 today to schedule an appointment.
-Our psychiatry patients come to us from Charles City, Mason City, Algona, Iowa Falls and New Hampton.
+To learn more about our psychiatry services, please call 641.494.5170 today or use our online form to schedule an appointment.
+Our psychiatry patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and surrounding locations.